LoupLobet/yates/README.md

 ```

 ### Wait for mutex
-Trying to acquire already own mutex will block the acquiring programm, until mutex is released.
+Trying to acquire already own mutex will block the acquiring program until mutex is released.
 ```
 % 9p read yates/foo
 ...